x1nchen/go-micro/README.md

 Yes.
 Go Micro 2.0 is still Apache 2.0 licensed which means you can still freely use it for everything you were using before.
 If you're a new user you can do the same.
 These things are using go modules so you're import path is simply `github.com/micro/go-micro/v2` as it was before.
 Because
 GitHub handles redirects this should not break.
 Please continue to use it if you like, but my own support for 2.0 is now end of life.
-I will be focusing on some side hacking on 3.0 as I find time.

 ## License